 Materials may be checked out by University students and employees.
-Interlibrary Loan privileges are extended to faculty, students on campus and students at remote sites.
+DMU Library offers faculty, students and staff reference assistance as well as interlibrary loan privileges.
 The Library is open to the public 8 a.m. – 5:30 PM, Monday through Friday.
 Members of the public must use materials in the library.

 Remote access to library resources